-If you have been attempting to install the Battle.net App and Blizzard games then this guide will help you fix them!
-I kept running into “BLZBNTBTS0000005D” errors when setting up my new Windows 10 computer you may have run into the BLZBNTBTS0000005D issue, which I talked about in my last post.
+If you’re having trouble installing the Battle.net App and Blizzard games then this guide will help you fix them!
+I kept running into “BLZBNTBTS0000005D” errors when setting up my new Windows 10 computer.
+I briefly talk about this issue in my last post.
 Luckily, I was able to get the Battle.net App & StarCraft II installed after a bit of searching and troubleshooting and this guide will detail those steps.

 Fixing Battle.net Issues BLZBNTBTS0000005D

-The fix that worked for me was right clicking Battle.net Launcher.exe then click Properties > Compatibility > now check the box “Run this program in compatibility mode” > from the drop down select Windows XP (Service Pack 3) > also check “Run this program as an administrator” > click Apply > OK.
+The fix that worked for me was right clicking Battle.net Launcher.exe then click Properties > Compatibility tab > check the box “Run this program in compatibility mode” > from the drop down select Windows XP (Service Pack 3) > also check “Run this program as an administrator” > click Apply > OK.
 Apply the same settings for Battle.net.exe and you should be good to go!
-Running Battle.net Launcher.exe should allow you to download StarCraft, Diablo, or World of Warcraft like normal.
+Running Battle.net Launcher.exe should allow you to download any Blizzard game like StarCraft, Diablo, or World of Warcraft like normal.

 Officially, Blizzard recommends running Windows in Selective Startup and disabling virus scanning software.
 Support Forum Agent Glaxigrav states this in a Blizzard forum post:

 Can you please try running a Selective Startup first, and then install the Battle.net App?
 If you have any security software installed, you’ll want to be sure to temporarily disable that as well.

 Once you’ve done that, you can grab the most recent version of the Battle.net App here.
 Let me know if that gets the installer going!

 But that solution did not work for many nor myself, as pointed at by the forum post.
 Once StarCraft II finished downloading and installing I did run into more problems.
 Actually launching the game where the launcher said it was located did nothing.
 That was fixed just by restarting my computer.
 Now my Battle.net App and StarCraft II run without issues and I hopefully yours do as well!